kkasaija/Bookstore/README.md

 - Write book actions and reducer (in /src/redux/books/books.js) using the [ducks pattern](https://github.com/erikras/ducks-modular-redux).
 - Write categories actions and reducer (in /src/redux/categories/categories.js) using the [ducks pattern](https://github.com/erikras/ducks-modular-redux).
 - Configure the Redux Store (/src/redux/configureStore.js)
+- Understand the concept of state management.
+- Use store, actions and reducers in React.
+- Connect React and Redux.
+- Connect an existing API via Redux and use the data to display something in a UI.

 ### Description
 Configure Redux Store and write actions and reducer for adding and removing books.